Tax Agent Services (TASA)

 To help FPA members understand and comply with the TASA obligations, we have developed a comprehensive TASA Toolkit that contains webinars, FAQs and factsheets with practical tips.
 We have also included a recording of the FPA National Roadshow held in 2014, which addressed the subject of TASA (you’ll need your member log in details).

-The TPB has finalised a number of policies for registered tax (financial) advisers:
+The TPB has developed a number of policies for registered tax (financial) advisers:

 We are always keen to hear your valuable feedback and suggestions.
 Please let us know if there are any policy issues or concerns that affect you.